Key Information

 Project overview

-The Tasmanian Government will close the Ashley Youth Detention Centre (AYDC) as soon as possible.
+A commitment has been made to close the Ashley Youth Detention Centre (AYDC) as soon as possible.

 The decision to close AYDC and build a new facility aligns with the recommendations of the Youth Justice Blueprint and the Tasmanian Government’s Commission of Inquiry.
 These recommendations prioritise therapeutic approaches.
 Evidence shows that therapeutic approaches prevent reoffending and keep the community safer.